 So, what foresight tasks that humans do today might AI do in the near future?

-It is likely that the rapidly developing capabilities of generative AI will increasing help us to imagine future scenarios, accelerating and enhancing our creativity in scenario planning.
-AI can rapidly create text, images and even video from simple text prompts, which provides inspiration for further iteration and the creation of futures narratives and visualisations.
+It is likely that the rapidly developing capabilities of generative AI will increasingly help us to imagine future scenarios, accelerating and enhancing our creativity in scenario planning.
+Generative AI can rapidly create text, images and even video from simple text prompts, which provides inspiration for further iteration and the creation of futures narratives and visualisations.
 Perhaps it may even be able to identify the tipping points that will lead to any one scenario to eventuating over another.

 In the near future, humans will still retain their superiority for sensemaking, generating insight and critical thinking around the priorities.
 But with ever expanding neural networks, AI will surely advance over the longer term in its ability to curate the trends, connect the dots, and perhaps uncover new innovation opportunity spaces, and to accelerate assessment and human decision making.